-The password file located in the test file ‘/etc/passwd’, in which Linux typically keeps its details about a user account, with one-way encrypted passwords.
+The password file is located in the test file ‘/etc/passwd’, in which Linux typically keeps its details about a user account, with one-way encrypted passwords.
 Though you can also access this file by using different tools, that can also create some security issues.

 To lessen this risk, you have to make some shadow password format to save the details of your account in a file /etc/passwd as in the traditional technique but the password should be stored as a single character, i.e. ‘x’, it is not the real password that is stored in the file.
-In the meantime, second file /etc/shadow has an encrypted password, with other related information, for example, the expiration date of password, etc. Importantly, the last file is only readable by the root account, and thus it diminishes the risk related to security.
+In the meantime, the second file /etc/shadow has an encrypted password, with other related information, for example, the expiration date of the password, etc. Importantly, the last file is only readable by the root account, and thus it diminishes the risk related to security.